 Software Applications

-Here are the best of breed - my favorite cross-platform, open source applications.
+Here are the best of breed – my favorite cross-platform applications.

-I use OpenOffice.org software for word processing, spreadsheet, presentation, and drawings.
-I use Scribus for Desktop Publishing.
+I use LibreOffice.org software for word processing, spreadsheet, presentation, and drawings.
+I also use Google Apps for collaborative work.

-I use Mozilla Firefox for browsing and Mozilla Thunderbird for e-mail.
+I use Mozilla Firefox or Google Chromium for browsing.

-A nice, full featured graphical text editor with syntax highlighting and many other bells and whistles is Vim, or Vi IMproved - a programmers text editor.
-I also use SciTe which is based on Scintilla.
+A nice, full featured graphical text editor with syntax highlighting and many other bells and whistles is Vim, or Vi IMproved – a programmers text editor.
+I mainly use SciTe which is based on Scintilla.
+For source code compilers, I use MinGW, WinAVR (avr-gcc), and Yagarto (GNU-ARM).
+I sometimes use Code::Blocks, the cross platform cross-platform IDE built around wxWidgets.

 I like a full featured graphics and photograph editing tool called the GIMP - the GNU Image Manipulation Program.
 I use Inkscape for creating and editing scalable vector graphics.